Computer & Information Sciences

 How Much Do Computer & Information Sciences Majors Make?

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in computer and information sciences made a median starting salary of $51,300 per year.
 During this timeframe, most salaries fell between $45,900 (25th percentile) and $61,000 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a computer and information sciences degree.

 Salaries According to BLS

 Average salaries range from $68,050 to $108,080 (25th to 75th percentile) for careers related to computer and information sciences.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.